Building scalable real-time systems starts with choosing the right foundation.

 Handling Websocket Connections in Erlang Application

 So, we have WebSocket Clients and PHP App clients (most likely these are 2 parts of one JavaScript application).
-This application makes HTTP request via 8080 port and uses 8089 port to establish WS connections.
+This application makes HTTP requests via the 8080 port and uses the 8089 port to establish WS connections.

 Categories